Skip to content

 What duties do company directors owe?

-Directors’ key fiduciary duties include acting within their powers, promoting the company’s success, exercising independent judgment, exercising reasonable care/skill, avoiding conflicts, and not accepting benefits from third parties.
-All directors owe these duties, regardless of whether they are employees or contractors.
-However, their role in and involvement with the business will affect what they are required to do to ensure they are meeting their duties.
+Directors’ key fiduciary duties include acting within powers, promoting company success, exercising independent judgment, reasonable care/skill, avoiding conflicts, and not accepting benefits from third parties.
+All directors owe these duties regardless of whether they are employees or contractors, but their role in and involvement with the business will affect what they are required to do in order to ensure they are meeting their duties.

 Register for our free webinars